The Bispectrum in Lagrangian Perturbation Theory

 From the above the bispectrum can then be written as

 where we have used the shorthand $f_n = f(\bq_n).$\footnote{For clarity of presentation, we will adopt the shorthands

 for configuration and Fourier space integrals, respectively.
-We also also label Lagrangian quantities by their coordinates, e.g.\ $F_n = F(\bq_n)$. } This expression can be simplified by noting that the expectation value is translation invariant, i.e.\ does not depend on all three Lagrangian coordinates $\bq_{1,2,3}$ independently.
+We also also label Lagrangian quantities by their coordinates, e.g.\ $F_n = F(\bq_n)$. } This expression can be simplified by noting that the expectation value has to be translation invariant by statistical homogeneity, i.e.\ does not depend on all three Lagrangian coordinates $\bq_{1,2,3}$ independently.
 Adopting the coordinate system $(\bq, \br, \textbf{Q}) = (\bq_1-\bq_3,\bq_2-\bq_3,\bq_3)$, we can therefore eliminate the $\textbf{Q}$ dependence in the bracketed mean and write

 where $\bk_{123} = \bk_1 + \bk_2 + \bk_3$, and in the last line, we have used that this correlator is zero unless $\bk_{123} = 0$.
 The bispectrum is defined to be this correlator without the $\delta$-function, i.e. \cite{Rampf12}